warp-ds/tech-docs/docs/getting-started/android/index.md

         }
 }
 ```
-Next, create a Theme class which implemets the LegacyWarpTheme
+Next, create a Theme class (one for each flavor) which implemets the LegacyWarpTheme.
+This code should live in the flavor specific packages.
 ```kotlin

 class WarpBrandTheme : LegacyWarpTheme {